jitterted/tdd-game/tasklist.md

 * [X] Prevent card selection for opponent-in-play cards
 * [X] Keyboard actions for (D)iscard and (P)lay
-* [ ] When "Run Test" card is drawn, show on both player's screen
-    1. FE: POST to draw the "run test" card -> 201 (accepted), with no data
+* [ ] When "Run Test" card is drawn, show on both player's screen [X] 1.
+FE: POST to draw the "run test" card -> 204 (no content), with, well, no body content [X] 1a.
+BE: Only return 204
     2. BE: testResultsCardDeck.draw -> game.drawnTestResultsCard <-- also need the player ID for who drew
     3. BE: send WS message on /topic/testresultcard: { action = "TestResultsCardDrawn", cardId: 123, PlayerId who drew }
-    3. FE: show modal with that card
+    4. FE: (recv msg) show modal with that card
-    4. FE: if PlayerIdWhoDrew == Current Player, then show dismiss modal button
+    5. FE: if PlayerIdWhoDrew == Current Player, then show dismiss modal button
-    5. FE: =button click= POST to discard "run test" card -> 201
+    6. FE: =button click= POST to discard "run test" card -> 201
-    6. BE: testResultsCardDeck.discard(the card)
+    7. BE: testResultsCardDeck.discard(the card)
-    7. BE: game.drawnTestResultsCard = null
+    8. BE: game.drawnTestResultsCard = null
-    8. BE: send WS message { action: "TestResultsCardDiscarded", playerId: id }
+    9. BE: send WS message { action: "TestResultsCardDiscarded", playerId: id }
 * [ ] Propagate card view order to server
 * [ ] Fix layout problem if player name is too long (e.g., "FlavCreations")
 * [ ] Turn off Playing Card IDs